 Here are 18 Waiting Games Kids Can Play in the Car (or Dr. Office) to pass the time peacefully.

 It’s not uncommon for kids to act out in the car from hunger.
 A hangry child is not a happy child.
 Keep some easy and mess free snacks in your diaper bag or car to pull out.
 Pirate Booty, crackers, snack bars such as cliff bars, apple slices, oranges and bread sticks don’t leave huge messes in the car.

 Keep little hands busy with fidget and sensory toys.
-I have a handful of fidget toys in a ziplock bag in my car to pull out when necessary.
+I have a handful of fidget toys in a zip top plastic bag in my car to pull out when necessary.